 Think about the limitedness of your life.
 We’re only on this Earth for a short while, and it’s an exceedingly miraculous gift.
 Don’t waste it.
 Make something.
 Do something.
 Learn something.
 Go outside.
 Make friends.
 Drink the juices of life.
 Don’t allow your life to seep away through digital distraction.
-Live consciously by deciding how you want to spend your time.
-Leo Babauta
+Live consciously by deciding how … Continue reading Think about the limitedness of your life …

 » Learning to Sit Alone, in a Quiet Empty Room :zenhabits | It takes practice to sit still and do nothing, but it's good for us....